Did you feel a sudden jolt of frustration after seeing your online store’s sales figures?

 Here’s an example by Khara Kapas:

 Upon landing on its website, Khara Kapas invites its shoppers to stay up-to-date with its new products and promos by clicking “Allow.”

-When adding web push notifications, send them at the right time, provide value, allow opt-in, and avoid overdoing it, so your customers keep coming back to your online store.
+When adding web push notifications, send them at the right time, provide value, allow opt-in, and avoid overdoing it, so your customers keep returning to your online store.

 Include high-resolution product visuals

 High-resolution visuals are catchy and visually appealing.
-It entices your customers to make the purchase since they’re bedazzled by your product, and its easier for them to imagine owning (and using) it.
+It entices your customers to purchase since your product bedazzles them, and it’s easier for them to imagine owning (and using) it.

 The visuals emphasize the quality, material, and features of your products so they can inspect them better and decide if it’s worth buying.

 Rolex did a great job of showcasing its products by using high-resolution product images.